Divergences Clarified On Protection Of Traditional Knowledge At WIPO

 The 21st session of the WIPO Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore (IGC), is taking place from 16-20 April.

-new version of the draft articles [pdf] was released this afternoon.
+A new version of the draft articles [pdf] was released this afternoon.

 Due to the lack of time, only the draft articles have been revised.
 The revised objectives and principles should be available tomorrow, the facilitators said.
 [Update: the objectives and principles document is here, pdf.]